-Zooming in 400 percent on a high-res photo of my chin from January 15th is a form of self-torture I wouldn’t recommend to anyone, but it’s the only way I can truly track the progress.
-Back then, the ‘angry’ purple undertones around my jawline looked like a topographical map of a disaster zone, with 14 active cystic lesions fighting for space.
-Today, April 27th, I’m looking at those same files on my 27-inch monitor and realizing the landscape has finally flattened out.
-It’s been 13 weeks of testing PrimeBiome—a timeline my boyfriend has documented mostly by the increasing number of incense sticks he’s had to light in our apartment.
+Zooming in 400 percent on a high-res photo of my chin from mid-January is a form of self-torture I wouldn’t recommend to anyone, but it’s the only way I can truly track the progress.
+Back then, the ‘angry’ purple undertones around my jawline looked like a topographical map of a disaster zone, with over a dozen active cystic lesions fighting for space.
+Today, in mid-June, I’m looking at those same files on my 27-inch monitor and realizing the landscape has finally flattened out.
+It’s been months since I finished my 90-day trial of PrimeBiome—a timeline my boyfriend documented mostly by the increasing number of incense sticks he had to light in our apartment.

 1. The 28-Day Lag is Real (and Brutal)